rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-17-oct-2020.md

 Welcome to the #17 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #16](/newsletters/2020-09-30-secure-enclaves-a-la-crab/).

-Hiring for Rust blockchain developers seems to be increasing, particular within the Chinese Rust communities, where we see some new blockchain startups using Rust, including [Patract Labs], who are developing on Substrate, and [TaiDi Tech].
+Hiring for Rust blockchain developers seems to be increasing, particulary within the Chinese Rust communities, where we see some new blockchain startups using Rust, including [Patract Labs], who are developing on Substrate, and [TaiDi Tech].